nf-core/genomeassembler/docs/usage.md

   - `shortread_F` : shortread forward file
   - `shortread_R`: shortread reverse file (paired end)
   - `paired`: [true/false] true if the reads are paired end, false if they are single-end.
 The `shortreads_R` column should exist if `paired` is `false` but can be empty.

+> [!INFO]
+> It is strongly recommended to provide all paths as absolute paths

 ### Multiple runs of the same sample